babyfish-ct/kimmer/doc/jackson.md

 ### 2. Explict Serialization/Deserialization

-> If you want serialize/deserialize explicitly, please add fastxml/jackson to your project by your self.
+> If you want serialize/deserialize explicitly, please add the dpendencies about fastxml/jackson by yourself.

 Kimmer uses "org.babyfish.kimmer.immutableObjectMapper()" to create ObjectMapper for immutable objects.